 – Kanban: Kanban is a system of regulating the flow of goods in what is called a “Pull System”.
 As we shall see, Kanban card systems can be used to regulate a variety of processes to make them more efficient.
 Pull systems are a way to realize the Just in Time ideal.

 – Poka-Yoke: Poka-Yoke is “Error Proofing” (what we often call “Idiot Proofing”, but less pejorative).
 Poka-Yoke is preventative in nature because it prevents errors from happening in the first place rather than finding and correcting them via inspection.
 We want to reach the ideal of Zero Defects wherever possible to eliminate the waste associated with defects and errors.

 – Visual Factory: Making the state of manufacturing processes easily accessible and very clear to everyone to improve the communication of information.

-There are many other tools available for Lean Manufacturing, but these are the ones we’ll drill down on in more detail for this article series.
+There are many other Lean Manufacturing Principles, but these are the ones we’ll drill down on in more detail for this article series.
 As each new article becomes available, we’ll add a link to the list above as well as link the articles together in order at the bottom of each article.

 Help Us Out!

 If you like this article, please pass it along to your friends, either via email, posting to your favorite boards, or by clicking one of our buttons below to Tweet, Like, and so on.
 We really appreciate it!

 Like what you read on CNCCookbook?

 Join 100,000+ CNC'ers!
 Get our latest blog posts delivered straight to your email inbox once a week for free.
 Plus, we’ll give you access to some great CNC reference materials including: